Hoyasumii/avengers-endgame/README.md

 KORG: Um, yeah.
 We don't actually say that name in here.

-BRUCE BANNER: [quietly] Please take your h
+BRUCE BANNER: [quietly] Please take your ha